 I learned very early that I needed to remove my emotions when it came to writing for newspaper.
 It was a difficult lesson.
 Before journalism, writing needed to be emotional to be sensible.
 As a journalist allowing your emotions into a story is an impossible task.
 Emotion can contaminate objectivity.

 It’s impossible to turn your feelings off on things you are passionate about, and despite my awkwardness and my anxiety, I am passionate about people.

 Interviews never provoke my anxiety, the search for knowledge keeps me centred and balanced.

 I’ve done two interviews recently, however, where passion trumped objectivity and both interviews left me anxious.
-I’ll us this post to write about one.
+I’ll use this post to write about it.

 The first was two months ago.
 I had gotten a message on one of the newspaper’s social media pages about a young girl who had gone missing.
 The sender implored me to contact her relatives so that the Guardian TT could publish a story which would aid in finding her.
 It was really quite routine stuff.